gibbs-codes/tvDashApi/SETUP_CHECKLIST.md

 # Setup Checklist

-Follow this checklist to get your Living Art BFF API up and running.
+Follow this checklist to get your TV Dashboard API API up and running.

 ## Prerequisites